 PARENTING FOR LIFELONG HEALTH PROGRAMME FOR ADOLESCENTS

-PLH for Adolescents, (which is also known as the Sinovuyo Caring Families Programme for Parents and Teens) is a parent training programme for caregivers and their 10- to 17-year-olds.
+PLH for Parents and Teens (PLH Teens) is a parent training programme for caregivers and their 10- to 17-year-olds.
 The programme seeks to establish nurturing caregiver-teen relationships and reduce the risk of violence against teens in and outside the home.
 It also aims to strengthen the ability of caregivers to provide a protective environment and ensures the health and wellbeing of their child through positive parenting techniques.
 Parents are taught alternative parenting strategies to reduce adolescent problem behaviours and avoid harsh disciplining techniques at home.

 – Establishing quality time for parents and adolescents